Inspiration gallery: handleless kitchens

 handleless kitchen cabinets

-This kitchen – Alno By Halcyon Interiors –includes Alno Star Matt lacquer in white and bespoke coloured tall units.
+This kitchen – Alno by Halcyon Interiors – includes Alno Star Matt lacquer in white and bespoke coloured tall units.
 Handleless recess run uninterrupted around the whole kitchen.
-Appliances by Gaggenau worktops by Ceralsio.
+Appliances by Gaggenau; worktops by Ceralsio.

 But the visually striking designs, which come in a plethora of finishes, colours, and sizes, also offer many practical benefits.
-Oh yes indeed!
+Oh, yes, indeed!

-But if you don’t want push-to-open doors, add grooves in the same colour as the kitchen doors.
+If you don’t want push-to-open doors, add grooves in the same colour as the kitchen doors.
 You can also choose a different finish to create a contrast and add interest.

-Inline Princeton Kitchen Collection by Symphony – price from ÂŁ5,131.
+Inline Princeton Kitchen collection by Symphony.

 They’re also child friendly because the little ones won’t be catching themselves on any sharp handle corners.